MyPortfolio is now live! Visit our FAQs for guidance, tips, and troubleshooting support.

 FPM fellowship exam

-The Fellowship Examination covers the theory and practice of pain medicine and comprises of two sections; the written examination and the oral examination.
+The Fellowship Examination covers the theory and practice of pain medicine.

 Learning outcomes